sndpgm/analytics-sandbox/_sources/api/sandbox/model_selection/_search/index.rst

                 - max_depth :
                     - Maximum tree depth for base learners.
                     - Suggest a value for the categorical parameter: :math:`\{5, 7, 9, 11, 13, 15, 17\}`
-                - random_state :
-                    - Random number seed.
-                    - Seed is fixed as 2020.
                 - min_child_weight :
                     - Minimum sum of instance weight(hessian) needed in a child.
                     - The value is sampled from the integers in :math:`[1, 300]`